gitter-lab/nn4dms/README.md

 ## External sources
 [Our implementation](code/my_pipgcn.py) of graph convolutional networks is based on the implementation used in [Protein Interface Prediction using Graph Convolutional Networks](https://github.com/fouticus/pipgcn).
-The original third-party code is available under the MIT License, Copyright © 2020 Alex Fout.
+The original third-party code is available under the MIT License, Copyright Â© 2020 Alex Fout.